How Companies Can Prevent Remote Work Burnout

 Be clear about your availability, work hours, and productivity goals.
 Decide if workers should be available after regular business hours or on the weekends.
 Make it clear how you plan to evaluate their success and performance because uncertainty leads to stress and exhaustion.

-Prioritize Time Away From Work
+Prioritize Time Away from Work

 Your remote team needs to unplug and recharge.
 Encourage them to disconnect from work platforms and tools and take all of their paid time off.
 Set an example by refraining from sending texts on the weekends or after work.

-Encourage Staff to Maintain Sustainable Equilibrium Between Work And Personal Life
+Encourage Staff to Maintain Sustainable Equilibrium Between Work and Personal Life

 The distinction between a job and personal time is hazy when there is no commute.
 In such cases, you need to motivate your group to continue self-care activities like exercising, socializing, and pursuing hobbies.
 Inquire about their overall health and whether they have a satisfactory work-life balance.
 Offer resources for improving it.